Review of Olive & June’s New Press on Nails- The Instant Mani

 Olive & June Press-on nail The Instant Mani

-What you need to know about Olive & June’s Glue on Nails
+What you need to know about Olive & June’s Instant Mani Glue on Nails

 • They come in 4 shapes: Squoval, round oval almond